-Fair value of non-derivative financial liabilities, which is determined for disclosure purposes, is calculated based on the present value of future principal and interest cash flows, discounted at the market rate of interest at the reporting date.
-Management believes that fair value of the financial asset and liabilities of the Company approximates their carrying amount.
+Fair value of non-derivative financial liabilities, which is determined for disclosure purposes, is calculated based on the present value of future principal and interest cash flows, discounted using the market interest rate at the reporting date.
+Management believes that the fair value of the Company's financial assets and liabilities approximates to their carrying amount.

-(c) Investments in equity instruments
+(c) Investments in equity investments